Jacques Le Roy Ladurie: World War II (1939–1945)

 Le Roy Ladurie soon came into conflict with Laval over German demands for workers and agricultural produce.

 He resigned in frustration on 11 September 1942.

 Increasingly hostile to the collaborationist regime, Le Roy Ladurie joined the Organisation civile et militaire of the French Resistance under the command of Maxime Blocq-Mascart.

+In 1943 he created the mouvement "Volontaires ouvriers et paysans".

 He took the pseudonym Captain Lempereur, and fought with the FFI in the maquis around Orléans.

-Later career
+Imprisonment

 After the Liberation of France Le Roy Ladurie was imprisoned in June 1945 for having served as a minister in Vichy France.
 The charges were dismissed six months later by the High Court of Justice in view of his resistance activity, but his participation in Vichy handicapped his future political career.

-He soon regained his positions in the agricultural syndicate of Calvados and the regional agricultural chamber of Normandy, and in 1947 again became mayor of Moutiers-en-Cinglais.
+He soon regained his positions in the agricultural syndicate of Calvados and the regional chamber of agriculture for Normandy, and in 1947 again became mayor of Moutiers-en-Cinglais.

-He was elected deputy on 17 June 1951 at the head of the National Unity and Independent Republicans list.
+Electoral career

+He was elected deputy in 1951 under the label of the Union of Independent and Republican Nationals, a group that campaigned for amnesty for participants in the Vichy regime.
+It was closely associated with Parti Paysan d'Union Sociale, the successor to the pre war French Agrarian and Peasant Party which he had worked with in the Front paysan.
+They both were later absorbed into the National Centre of Independents and Peasants.
-He failed to be reelected on 2 January 1956.

-In November 1958 he was elected deputy for the 5th district of Calvados, but was defeated in October 1962.
+He failed to be reelected on 2 January 1956 but in 1958 he was elected deputy for the 5th district of Calvados, but again failed to win reelection in 1962.

+Death

 He died on 6 June 1988 in Caen, Calvados, aged 86.